GlodBlock/ExtendedAE/src/main/resources/assets/extendedae/ae2guide/epp_intro/caner.md

 - extendedae:caner
 ---

-# ME Caner
+# ME Canner

 <BlockImage id="extendedae:caner" scale="8"></BlockImage>

-ME Caner is a machine that "canning" stuffs, including fluids, Mekanism gas, Botania mana and even Energy!
+ME Canner is a machine that "canning" stuffs, including fluids, Mekanism gas, Botania mana and even Energy!

 The first slot is for what to fill, and the second slot is for what to be filled.